LashanaTello/NYC-Tree-Collection-335-Project-2-/README.md

 - get all trees within a specific distance of latitude-longitude coordinates

 This project could be useful for environmental groups.
 Perhaps they want to replace all the dead trees in NYC and plant new ones.
 This program will tell them how many dead trees are in NYC and will help them find them.

+(_**Note**: the data file storing all the trees in NYC is too big to upload here.
+It can be found [here](https://data.cityofnewyork.us/Environment/2015-Street-Tree-Census-Tree-Data/uvpi-gqnh) and you can export it as a CSV file.
+But, the data on trees in Manhattan only is small enough to upload so only that is in this repository._)